AI with Model Context Protocol

 Although large language models can process information at an amazing rate, they have had problems accessing data in real time.
 A perfect example of this is when we ask an AI model to write content on a particular topic, but it ends up missing important information because it cannot directly access this real-time information.

 Anthropic decided to solve this problem by improving the functionality of these models by making them more flexible, context-aware, and intelligent.
-In other words, having a standardized infrastructure for connecting AI models to other tools and information sources allows AI systems to access and use information in different contexts.
+In other words, having a standardised infrastructure for connecting AI models to other tools and information sources allows AI systems to access and use information in different contexts.

 This is how it works: MCP establishes a client and server architecture.
 In this case, the AI systems are the clients, and they request important context from data repositories or other platforms from the servers.
 Fortunately, this eliminates the need to create and maintain individual integrations with each separate data source.